-And finally, if you love candles, this one is for you.
+And finally, if you love candle spells, this one is for you.
 Get a pink candle and a red candle.
 On October 30, rub them with jasmine oil and bind them in a figure-8 with red thread.
 Light them, and say;

 Both flames of passion and tender love